johannphilippe/hypercurve/README.md

 A set of classes to create hybrid curves and use them for audio and music (or whatever).
-Currently, you can export curves as `.wav` files, or us it directly in C++, Csound or Lua.
+It can be used in C++, Lua or Csound.

 ## Implemented curves

-- Cissoid (Diocles)
+- Cissoid (Diocles curve)
 - Cubic
 - Power curve (choose your power of x)
 - Bezier (Cubic & Quadratic)
-- Cubic Spline (Not in Csound yet)
+- Cubic Spline - Not implemented in Csound yet
 - Catmull Rom Spline
 - Hanning / Hamming / Blackamn
 - Gauss
+- Typed curves : inspired from Csounds [GEN16](http://www.csounds.com/manual/html/GEN16.html)
+- User defined curves - pass it a function (or a lambda in C++), that returns y for any x between 0 and 1.
+Not implemented in Csound.

 ## How to use it